Keep your kids entertained

 Mountain biking and cycling are a great and easy way to get out and explore with kids.
 Mandurah has good cycle paths around the city centre, marina and along the coast.
 You can enjoy the effortless experience of an e-bike or e-scooter with The Bike Kiosk, located next to the Mandurah Visitor Centre.

 There are also family-friendly forest cycle trails throughout the region and don’t forget the Munda Biddi Trail, a world-class off-road cycling track, running through Dwellingup.

-Explorer of the wetlands
+Explore the wetlands

 As soon as you arrive in Mandurah, you feel relaxed and get this instant holiday feeling.
 Why?
 Because in Mandurah, we’re relaxed by nature.